 Honor the Earth was established in 1993 to address two of the primary needs of the Native environmental movement: the need to break the geographic and political isolation of Native communities, and the need to increase financial resources for organizing and change.
-Over our eighteen-years of operations, we have re-granted two million dollars to just over 200 Native American communities.
+Over our twenty-five years of operations, we have re-granted two million dollars to just over 200 Native American communities.
 We are proud to support the work of Native-led organizations throughout North America.

 Organizations that serve Native communities receive only .07% of all grant funding available in the United States.
 And only a fraction of that goes to organizations that are lead by Native people, for their own communities.

 For information on how to apply for a grant please click here.
 While we generally have two grant cycles per year, we also have some discretionary funds for projects that have a critical and timely need.
 Please contact us at email@example.com for more information.